DanielMckenzie/markdown-cv/index.md

 ## Skills

-Proficient in Python, Matlab, LaTeX, Markdown and PyTorch.
+Proficient in Python (specifically: NumPy, SciKitLearn and PyTorch), Matlab, LaTeX and Markdown.

 <!--### Footer